 It’s also a pretty dry month, with just one rainy day (on average) of around 10mm across the month.
-The sea is 24°C, and, in Muscat at least, even nights tend not to drop below 17°C. However, Saiq (2,000 meters above sea level) has an average temperature in January of 10°C.
+The sea is at least 24°C, and, in Muscat, nights tend not to drop below 17°C. However, Saiq (2,000 meters above sea level) had an average temperature in January of 10°C.

 Weather in Oman in February

 Another good time to visit Oman, February shares the cooler temperatures of the preceding month.
 The temperature in Muscat (the capital city) hovers around 22°C, with highs of about 26°C. Rainfall, however, increases.
-Approximately 24.5 millimeters of rain falls during February – these are often short, sharp bursts of showers, however.
+However, approximately 24.5 millimeters of rain falls during February – these are often short, sharp bursts of showers.

 Weather in Oman in March

 In Muscat, March brings higher temperatures (25.5°C) with sunny days (11 hours per day of sunshine).
-Daytime highs of 30°C possible and lows barely drop to 21°C. Around 15 millimeters of rain falls in March, across an average of just two rainy days.
+Daytime highs of 30°C are possible, and lows barely drop to 21°C. Around 15 millimeters of rain falls in March, across an average of just two rainy days.